 - 2.1 The introduction of a licensing scheme for private rented accommodation to drive up standards and protect tenants across the City is a key objective in the current Council Plan for 2015-2019.
 Selective Licensing (a power available to local authorities to licence private rented houses) aims to improve living conditions for residents both in the private rented sector and the surrounding community and drive up standards amongst poor landlords.
 The scheme is an important element of the Council's commitment to safeguarding and protecting vulnerable citizens across the city and in providing quality, safe housing.
 In order for a scheme to be implemented there are strict statutory criteria and conditions which need to be met.
 The scheme will also contribute to reductions in levels of Crime and Anti-Social Behaviour and also contributes to one of the Council's key objectives to "cut the number of victims of crime by a fifth and contribute to reduce anti-social behaviour." - 2.2 Evidence gathering work has been carried out to establish if there are grounds for implementing a scheme of selective licensing in Nottingham and if so where.
 An evidence base to inform a designation was gathered using number of data sources.
 Extensive analysis of the evidence against each of the criteria.
 The area that has been chosen as a proposed designation to consult upon has been arrived at through the analysis of this data.
 The evidence that has been gathered supports a designation based on the following grounds: - - significant and persistent problem caused by anti-social behaviour; - poor property conditions; - high level of deprivation and; - high levels of crime. - 2.3 The report outlines the outcomes of an evidence gathering project surrounding the need for selective licensing within the City and demonstrates the existence of problems within the proposed designation.
-It shows that there is a strong correlation between the criteria for introducing a scheme and the private rented housing stock in Nottingham.
+It shows that there is a strong correlation between the criteria for introducing a scheme and the private rented housing stock in Nottingham. - 2.4 The area is included in the whole city designation.
+Evidence shows that Wollaton East and Lenton Abbey has a high proportion of properties that are in the private rented sector

-- 2.4 Though the area does not have a high concentration of private rented properties in the round, it is being included under the whole city designation.
-Evidence shows that Bulwell has a large number of pockets of areas with a high proportion of properties that are in the private rented sector (PRS), particularly in the south of the ward and around the tram line, which has seen a significant increase in PRS.
-These areas meet one or more of the criteria for introducing a scheme.
-The ward as a whole has problems with antisocial behaviour (which does not require a high proportion of PRS to satisfy this criterion).
-The areas with a high proportion of PRS have significant property condition issues and deprivation and also meet the criteria for crime.
-Whilst Bulwell Forest does not meet the thresholds for a high proportion of PRS, it does have pockets that meet the criteria for antisocial behaviour and it has been included for reason of coherence of the scheme.
+(PRS) and meets one or more of the criteria for introducing a scheme.
+The ward as a whole has significant property condition issues and deprivation and large parts of the ward also meet the criteria of antisocial behaviour and crime.
+Whilst Wollaton West does not meet the thresholds for either a high proportion of PRS or the criteria that the proposal is being considered against, it has been included for reason of coherence of the scheme.
 To omit one or two wards, which although not meeting the thresholds for the scheme still have significant levels of PRS and some of the issues relating to those properties, would be impractical and inequitable to the residents living in them.

-The area is also an area where there is high potential for properties previously in the social rented sector to move into the private rented sector, which is an increasing trend and one which brings with it a disproportionate amount of issues around poor/unprofessional management.
-The Council feels that selective licensing could help mitigate the negative impact of such tenure shift. - 2.5 As part of the evidence gathering exercise, The Project Team attended the monthly Neighbourhood Action Team (NAT) Meetings held for 19 of the City's 20 wards over the period June to July 2016.
+2.5 As part of the evidence gathering exercise, The Project Team attended the monthly Neighbourhood Action Team (NAT) Meetings held for 19 of the City's 20 wards over the period June to July 2016.
 The meetings involved representatives from the Police, Community Protection, Nottingham City Homes (NCH) Housing Patch Managers and Family Services from NCC.
-The meeting were chaired by the local Neighbourhood Development Officer.
+The meetings were chaired by the local Neighbourhood Development Officer.

-The aims of the attending the meetings was:
+The aims of attending the meetings was: